-- 1/2 cup white wine or dry Vermouth
+- ½ cup dry Vermouth or white wine

-- 1 Tablespoon chopped fresh chives for garnish optional
+- 1 Tablespoon minced parsley or chives for garnish (optional)

 - Select sauté function on Instant Pot.
 Add butter.
 When melted, add onions and cook, stirring occasionally for until onions begin to soften, 3 to 4 minutes.
 Add garlic; cook until fragrant, about 30 seconds.
 Add mushrooms; cook 3 to 4 minutes.
 Add rice; stir to coat.
 Cook until opaque, about, 1 minute.

-- Stir in the wine or Vermouth; cook until most of the liquid has evaporated, 3 to 4 minutes.
-Add salt, pepper, and thyme.
+- Stir in the Vermouth or wine; cook until most of the liquid has evaporated, 3 to 4 minutes.

-- Add chicken broth; stir to combine.
+- Add salt, pepper, thyme and chicken broth; stir to combine.
 Secure lid on Instant Pot and ensure that the vent is closed.
 Program on high pressure for 6 minutes.

 - Quick release pressure and carefully remove the lid.
 The mixture will still be soupy.